 Go for a tasting in the rustic and quaint barrel room to learn more about their process and product.
 Treat yourself to a relaxing afternoon with an old-world red or a signature white in hand at a hidden gem of Hilton Head.

-If you’re searching for a more wild and authentic beach-going experience, look no further than the delightful Mitchelville Beach.
+If you’re searching for a wild and authentic beach-going experience, look no further than the delightful Mitchelville Beach.
 It’s one of the best beaches in South Carolina.
-Nested in the northeastern end, these are the rugged seashore sights from our deserted island dreams.
+Natural dunes supported by seagrass and a wide sandy beach lie on the northeast side of Hilton Head.
+It’s a wonderful spot to escape the manicured grounds and luxury homes elsewhere on the island.

 Shelter Cove Harbor and Marina

 At the heart of Hilton Head lies Shelter Cove for all your waterfront needs.
-There is a plethora of dining destinations, expensive shops, and activities to engage in, all with a side of salty sea breeze and stunning views.
+There are many dining destinations, expensive shops, and activities with salty sea breezes and stunning views.

 The marina is a great place to take a fishing charter out to sea and see what you can catch for adventures on the water.
 Go on a sailing excursion and find some dolphin friends; take a cruise to see the sights; rent a kayak or paddleboard to have a splash.
-You can even enjoy an occasional festival featuring live music and fireworks during the summer months!
+You can even enjoy an occasional festival featuring live music and fireworks during summer!

 Coligny Beach Park